Alzheimer’s Disease Homework: Understanding the Complex Brain Disorder

 Modifiable Risk Factors and Prevention

 Key exam insight: The Lancet Commission’s 45% attributable fraction for modifiable risk factors does not mean 45% of Alzheimer’s cases can definitely be prevented — it means that if we could eliminate those 14 risk factors entirely, up to 45% of cases might be delayed or avoided.
-This distinction matters in academic writing on Alzheimer’s disease prevention and public health.
+This distinction matters in academic writing on prevention and public health.

 The MIND and Mediterranean Diets in Alzheimer’s Risk Reduction